julianoBRL/julianoBRL/README.md

 I'm a student, developer, self-taught and curious about everything about technology.

 - :school: I'm currently studying Computer Engineering at ENIAC and English at CNA.
-- 🌱 I’m currently learning Laravel and React-Native.
+- 🌱 I’m currently learning Spring Boot and Swagger.
 - 👨‍💻 All of my projects are available  [here](https://github.com/ShintaroBRL?tab=repositories).
 - 👯 I’m looking to collaborate on any project.
 - 💬 Ask me about anything.